The Spanish Gerund: What It Is, How to Form It and When to Use It

 Javier Bardem me está seduciendo.
 (Javier Bardem is seducing me.)

-The progressive construction can be paired up with just about any verb tense.
-Just remember that it means that the action is/was/will be continuously happening.
+This progressive construction can be paired up with just about any verb tense, but just remember that it means that the action is/was/will be continuously happening.

 Past progressive: Estuve trabajando como espía en Rusia por diez años.
 (I was working as a spy in Russia for ten years.)